Skip to main content

 Findings reported in Heart Rhythm detail interaction between handheld electro-shockers commonly used for self defense and cardiac implantable electronic devices

 Research has found that handheld electro-shockers commonly used for self defense can potentially interact with cardiac implantable electronic devices (CIEDs) such as pacemakers, putting individuals at risk.
-The study opens in new tab/window in Heart Rhythm opens in new tab/window, the official journal of the Heart Rhythm Society, the Cardiac Electrophysiology Society, and the Pediatric & Congenital Electrophysiology Society, published by Elsevier, shows that the individual interactive risk is primarily based on the applied voltage, but also on the manufacturer and type of implanted CIED.
+The study in Heart Rhythm, the official journal of the Heart Rhythm Society, the Cardiac Electrophysiology Society, and the Pediatric & Congenital Electrophysiology Society, published by Elsevier, shows that the individual interactive risk is primarily based on the applied voltage, but also on the manufacturer and type of implanted CIED.

 The use of TASER pistols by security forces has been controversial because of associated health risks for subjects receiving a TASER shock.
 In contrast to TASER pistols, which shoot electrical darts over a distance of up to 10 meters and transmit electrical currents through large parts of a person’s body, a handheld electro-shocker delivers energy superficially by directly applying the device to a target.
 The handheld electro-shockers tested in this study are legal to own and carry in most countries and therefore, patients with CIEDs might have an increased risk of coming into contact with these devices.
 This is the first time a study has evaluated the effects of these electro-shockers on CIEDs.